-For those that don’t already know, a sponsor is another person that is in recovery, but they usually will be further along in the process than you.
+For those that don’t already know, a sponsor is another person who is in recovery, but they usually will be further along in the process than you.

-The idea is that your sponsor will act as a sort of recovery coach that will be able to share their experience and understanding of the program with newcomers, in order to help them to stay sober.
+The idea is that your sponsor will act as a sort of recovery coach who will be able to share their experience and understanding of the program with newcomers in order to help them to stay sober.